-The practice's information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

 The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for X-ray images shown to the patient/relative to help them better understand the diagnosis and treatment.
+These included for example photographs, models, X-ray images and camera.
+The camera enabled photographs to be taken of the tooth being examined or treated and shown to the patient/relative to help them better understand the diagnosis and treatment.